uni-notes/uni-notes/docs/2_Core/Discrete_Structures/05_Trees.md

 ### Spanning Tree

-is a tree containing all vertices of a simple graph G
+Tree containing all vertices of source graph, and minimum required edges to span the entire graph.

-it is a subgraph of G
+It is a subgraph of G

-it is obtained by removing cycles
+It is obtained by removing cycles

-height of spanning tree = max level
+Height of spanning tree = max level

 ### Minimum Spanning Tree

 spanning tree with minimum sum of weights

-## Finding spanning tree
+## Finding Spanning Tree

 for small trees, we can perform directly; we need to use algorithms for large trees